Sister Rosetta

 Illustration by Michela Chiarelli

-Her mother, Katie, played the mandolin in the Church of God in Christ, where she was a deaconess and where Rosetta became famous at the age of six as a child prodigy for singing and playing the guitar.
-By fusing the spirituality of the Gospel and the rhythms of Blues, she became the Mother goddess of Rock n’ Roll - a hybrid between the Church she attended and the nightclubs where she performed.
+Her mother, Katie, played the mandolin at the Church of God in Christ, where she was a deaconess, and it was there that Rosetta became famous at the age of six as a child prodigy, both singing and playing the guitar.
+By fusing the spirituality of the Gospel with the rhythms of Blues, she became the "Mother of Rock 'n' Roll"—a hybrid of the church she attended and the nightclubs where she performed.

 Previous